You got injured from someone racing, tailgating, a lot of lane changes, or even from an aggressive driver.

 Signs You May Be an Aggressive Driver

 NEVER YIELDING THE RIGHT-OF-WAY.
 It’s continually your turn.
-When a person hesitates to go, you gun it like it’s miles a yellow light (that is also dangerous and a extreme no-no).
-It feels evident that the entire international is complete of incompetent drivers.
+When a person hesitates to go, you gun it like it’s miles a yellow light (also dangerous and an extreme no-no).
+It feels evident that the entire international is complete with incompetent drivers.
 WEAVING.
 Frequent and risky lane modifications are a part of everyday life.
 You think about this as efficiency.
 You spend most of your pressure scanning for opportunities, crossing as many lanes as possible, and searching out cops.
-You get indignant wherein there is area you can not get into.
+You get indignant wherein there is an area you can not get into.
 You frequently skip on the left—anyplace left is.
-And, every so often you trust which you should had been a race vehicle driver.
+And, every so often you trust that you should have been a race vehicle driver.